opentelekomcloud-docs/cloud-backup-recovery/umn/source/service_overview/permissions_management.rst

 If your cloud account does not require individual IAM users for permissions management, you can skip this section.

 IAM is a free service.
 You only pay for the resources in your account.
-For more information about IAM, see `IAM Service Overview <https://docs.otc.t-systems.com/en-us/usermanual/iam/iam_01_0026.html>`__.
+For more information about IAM, see `What Is IAM? <https://docs.otc.t-systems.com/en-us/usermanual/iam/iam_01_0026.html>`__.

 CBR Permissions
 ---------------